4.3 Phase 3: Model Development & Training

 4.3.3 Hyperparameter Tuning & Reproducibility Logs

-Reproducibility is foundational to scientific validity, regulatory compliance, and operational reliability.
+Reproducibility supports scientific validity, regulatory compliance, and operational reliability.
 Complete documentation of the training process enables audit, debugging, and continuous improvement.

 Reproducibility Requirements